cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-resource-queue.md

 ## Compatibility

-The `DROP RESOURCE QUEUE` statement is a Greenplum Database extension.
+The `DROP RESOURCE QUEUE` statement is a Cloudberry Database extension.

 ## See Also